How to Be a Business Leader for Your Small Business

 You can't just "talk a good game" to be a leader; you need to act and to be seen as taking effective action for the good of your small business.
 My article, Quick-Start Business Planning, is one example of how you can quickly put together an action plan for your small business.

-If I asked you, you could easily name three people whose leadership qualities inspire you.
-If I asked you why, you’d tell me about the things these inspiring people did or are doing.
+If asked, you could easily name three people whose leadership qualities inspire you.
+If asked why, you’d tell me about the things these inspiring people did or are doing.
 Leadership is defined through action.
-Therefore, in developing your own skills, you have to act in ways that are fitting to your leadership vision and your self - all the time.
+Therefore, in developing your own skills, you have to act in ways that are fitting to your leadership vision and your self—all the time.
 We can all name many actions of other people whom we admire, but what inspires us is the integrity that gives these actions meaning.

 Learning to be a leader isn't easy because it takes a conscious commitment and consistent effort to develop one's business leadership skills.
 But on the positive side, anyone who is willing to make the effort can become a good leader.

 And as good business leadership is critical to business success, your efforts to improve your leadership skills will be amply rewarded.
 By working on these five keys to business leadership, you can be the leader your small business needs.